ZRupp/numpad2midi/README.md

 ### Device not detected

-**This is the most common issue!** Many numpads don't have "numpad" in their name.
+**This is the most common issue!** Many numpads don't have "numpad" in their name, which will cause the auto-detection to fail.

 ```bash
 # List all input devices with their names